Job Corps

 Eligibility criteria

 Eligibility is based primarily on income.
 However, youths will also be considered if they have a documented disability such as a 504 or individual education plan (IEP).
-With a 504 or IEP the student is considered a "family of one" which means that the student must have an income of $12,760 or less.
+With a 504 or IEP, the student is considered a "family of one" which means that the student must have an income of $12,760 or less.
 Eligibility is not based on the family's income.

-Traditional Job Corp (jobcorps.gov)
+Job Corp (jobcorps.gov)

-Traditional programs are residential in nature and are similar to a small community college campus with grounds and facilities such as dormitories, recreation, cafeterias, and more.
+JobCorps programs are residential and are similar to a small community college campus with grounds and facilities such as dormitories, recreation, cafeterias, and more.
 Programs of study are offered in high-demand fields and typically run for about a year but some have advanced programs that can continue for another year.
 Students work at their own pace and will earn industry certifications in their chosen fields.
-Job Corps provides 100% financial and educational support to students that include: academic training, specialized clothing (scrubs or steel toe boots for example), room, board, healthcare, and even childcare if necessary.
+Job Corps provides 100% financial and educational support to students that includes: academic training, specialized clothing (scrubs or steel toe boots for example), room, board, healthcare, and even childcare if necessary.
 Many of the centers work in coordination with local community colleges.

 The Northwest Region (Washington, Oregon, Idaho, and Alaska) has 10 residential centers and offers training in the categories listed below.
 A detailed list of locations and training programs can be found using this link Updated Trade Sheet 8.2020.pdf